Purpose and Mission

 - Conduct audits and investigations of DFC programs and operations

-- Powers and Responsibilities
+- Authorities and Responsibilities

 IGs are nonpartisan and are selected without regard to political affiliations.
 Although OIGs are located within their agencies, they must operate as independent entities to provide credible oversight.